 Family and Consumer Science offers students a variety of state approved Career and Technical Education (CTE) programs in Fashion, Culinary Arts and Early Childhood development to prepare students for success in college and careers.
-Students in our Early Childhood program get real-world experience by working with preschool aged children in our West Orange High School Career Education Preschool Program.
-They may also earn college credits from the Fairleigh Dickinson Middle College program.
+Students in our Early Childhood program get real-world experience by working with preschool aged children in preschools as part of the West Orange Preschool expansion initiative.
+Students in our level three course may also earn college credits from the Fairleigh Dickinson Middle College program.
 Our state approved CTE Fashion program prepares students for a career in one of the many areas of the Fashion Industry.
+Dual enrollment is available through our partnership with Berkeley College.
 Culinary Arts students may participate in our American Culinary Federation (ACF) pre-apprenticeship program while earning industry certifications.
-Students may also earn college credits from Hudson Community college at a special rate, by completing select courses and by meeting established criteria.
+Culinary students may also earn up to nine college credits from Hudson Community College at a special rate, by completing select courses and by meeting established criteria.
 Students in our capstone courses can earn industry credentials and take the NOCTI exam in their field of study.
-This provides them with the opportunity to earn college credits if they meet the criteria established by the NOCTI organization.